World Mizrachi

-The Mizrachi (תנועת המזרחי), not to be confused with Mizrahim or Jews of the East, is a religious Zionist organization founded in 1902 in Vilnius at a world conference of religious Zionists called by Rabbi Yitzchak Yaacov Reines.
+The Mizrachi (תנועת המזרחי), is a religious Zionist organization founded in 1902 in Vilnius at a world conference of religious Zionists called by Rabbi Yitzchak Yaacov Reines (not to be confused with Mizrahim or Jews of the East).
 Bnei Akiva, which was founded in 1929, is the youth movement associated with Mizrachi.
 Both Mizrachi and the Bnei Akiva youth movement continued to function as international movements.
 Here the word "Mizrahi" is a notarikon (a kind of acronym) for "Merkaz Ruhani" lit.
-Spiritual centre: מרכז רוחני, introduced by rabbi Samuel Mohilever.
+Spiritual centre (מרכז רוחני), introduced by rabbi Samuel Mohilever.

 Mizrachi believes that the Torah should be at the centre of Zionism and also sees Jewish nationalism as a means of achieving religious objectives.
 The Mizrachi Party was the first official religious Zionist party and founded the Ministry of Religious Affairs in State of Israel and pushed for laws enforcing kashrut and the observance of the sabbath in the workplace.
 It also played a role prior to the establishment of Israel, building a network of religious schools that exist to this day, and took part in the 1951 elections.

+Yavneh Olami

+Yavneh Olami was an international religious Zionist student organization, affiliated with World Mizrachi, that worked to inspire and educate Jewish students from the Diaspora to strengthen their connection to Israel and the Jewish People.
+The organization ran educational programs that focused on pro-Israel advocacy, Israel connectivity, leadership development, and encouraging Jewish students to make Israel their home.
+Yavneh Olami was headquartered in Jerusalem with offices in New York City and Toronto and an expanding volunteer network in the United Kingdom, Australia and South Africa.
+The organization often worked in partnership with Israeli governmental agencies and nonprofit organizations in Israel and abroad in order to meet the needs of religious Zionist students worldwide.

+In 2006, it was reported that 15-20 computers were stolen which belonged to Yavneh Olami, a staffer was quoted as saying, "I fear that this will not become a very important story, as there has been a wave of such thefts in Jerusalem of late...
+Neither are the police likely to catch them, as it is assumed that the computers have already made their way to the 'territories' [Judea and Samaria]."

+As of 2014, Enterprise Israel (formerly Yavneh Summer Internship Program) has been run by the World Mizrachi Movement.
+Each year Yavneh Olami features around "80 aliya-minded college students from around the globe in its six-week-long Summer Internship Program".